Lab Personnel. |

 |

-Kelly Eom is a third-year student in the J.D./Ph.D.
+Kelly Eom is a fourth-year student in the J.D./Ph.D.
 Program in Law and Psychology.
 Her clinical and research interests are in forensic psychology, focusing on topics of childhood stress and trauma in children and youth whose lives intersect with the justice system.
 She is particularly interested in adversity and its intersection with cultural and socioeconomic differences in ethnically minoritized and marginalized populations.
 She hopes to foster more discussion and compassion on issues of health, education, and equity.
 Kelly earned her B.S. in Psychobiology from the University of North Carolina, Chapel Hill, in 2017.

 Jamie Kessler